 There are currently eight schools in Kentucky that offer a total of 12 master’s in communication programs, nine of which are campus-based, and three of which are online.
 Among these 12 programs, students can choose specializations ranging from organizational communication to health communication and mass communication.
-All schools featured on this page are non-profit educational institutions that have been regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges Commission on Colleges (SACSCOC).
+All schools listed on this page are non-profit educational institutions that have been regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges Commission on Colleges (SACSCOC).

 Campus-Based Master’s in Communication Programs in Kentucky